eugenielai/eugenielai.github.io/README.md

 ### QueryTeller

-QueryTeller is a query recommendation system that suggests customized queries to users by predicting user intent.
+QueryTeller is a system that suggests customized queries to users by predicting user intent.
 Database-related expertise is required for users to interact with database applications.
-However, it takes years of experience for non-experts to learn how to formulate efficient queries and understand the schema of a particular database application.
+However, it takes years of experience for non-experts to learn how to formulate effective queries and understand the schema of a particular database application.
 QueryTeller seeks to make databases more accessible for users with a database-related incomplete skillset.
-Our system leverages SQL query workloads, which are a collective knowledge exploration history of all past users, to learn query representations and recommend the next queries that users may be interested in. [work-in-progress]
+Our system leverages SQL query workloads, as a collective knowledge exploration history of all past users, to learn query representations and recommend the next queries that users may be interested in. [work-in-progress]

 ### PastWatch